 By Roger Cox, Editor

 Situated off the Atlantic Coast 21 miles south of Charleston, the Kiawah Island Golf Resort occupies virtually all of the 10,000-acre island from which it takes its name.
 Charles Fraser, famous for his sensitive development of Sea Pines Resort, laid the original plans for the resort, which opened in 1976.
-Roughly half of the island is to remain in its original state, and the variety of vegetation, some native, some planted, is impressive.
+Roughly half of the island is to remain in its original state, and the variety of vegetation—some native, some planted—is impressive.
 Much of the development clusters near two resort villages—dubbed East Beach and West Beach—at the narrower western two-fifths of the island.
-Each of these villages contains restaurants, shops, a tennis complex, and a golf course—though East Beach ups the ante by also having an elegant beachfront hotel, a Forbes Travel Guide 5-Star winner called the Sanctuary, and a spa, also a Forbes 5-Star winner, all just steps from a court complex named for the resort's longtime tennis director Roy Barth.
+Each of these villages contains restaurants, shops, and a golf course—though East Beach ups the ante by also having an elegant beachfront hotel, a Forbes Travel Guide 5-Star winner called the Sanctuary, and a spa, also a Forbes 5-Star winner, all just steps from a court complex named for the resort's longtime emeritus tennis director Roy Barth.
 The island's eastern end, by contrast, embraces many private houses and the two most famous golf courses, Osprey Point and the Ocean Course.
 An on-property shuttle makes going from place to place easy, so does an extensive network of bike lanes.
 The resort itself is close enough Charleston to make forays into the historic city easy—driving time is about 45 minutes—yet far enough removed that the island feels like a complete sanctuary.

 Pro Shop: 843-768-2838